Stephanie Alexander: Kitchen Garden Foundation

 In 2001 Stephanie piloted the Stephanie Alexander Kitchen Garden Program at Collingwood College in Melbourne.
 The program grew out of Alexander's belief that children learn about food early in life through example and positive experiences, which continues to influence their food choices through life.

 In February 2004 the Stephanie Alexander Kitchen Garden Foundation was established.
-This not-for-profit organisation is dedicated to supporting schools introducing pleasurable food education, teaching students to grow, harvest, prepare and share fresh, seasonal, delicious food.
-As of December 2018, the Foundation is now working with more than 1800 schools and early years centres teaching pleasurable food education, and this number is growing.
+This not-for-profit organisation provides the inspiration, information, professional development and support for educators to deliver pleasurable food education to children and young people.
+As of June 2023, the Foundation is working with more than 1000 schools and early childhood services around Australia, and this number is growing.

 The Foundation engages with schools, governments, philanthropists and passionate individual donors to secure ongoing funding.

 Honours

-On 26 January 1969, Alexander was awarded the Medal of the Order of Australia in recognition of services to the hospitality and the tourist industry and to the encouragement of apprentices.
+On 26 January 1994, Alexander was awarded the Medal of the Order of Australia in recognition of services to the hospitality and the tourist industry and to the encouragement of apprentices.
 On 1 January 2001, she was awarded the Centenary Medal for outstanding service to the food and wine industry in Victoria.
 On 26 January 2014, she was appointed an Officer of the Order of Australia for distinguished service to education through the design and establishment of schools-based learning programs promoting improved food and eating choices for children, and as an author.